kawu/partage/README.md

 The related `--beta` parameter alows to determine the number of supertags and heads for each token dynamically, based on the corresonding probabilities.
-For instance, with `--beta 0.01` and the highest supertag probability of `0.9`, all the supertags with the probabilities lower than `0.01*0.9` will be discarded.
+For instance, with `--beta 0.01` and the highest supertag probability of `0.9`, all the supertags with the probabilities lower than `0.01 x 0.9` will get discarded.

 #### Earley